Aleff13/estruturas/README.md

 ```

 # Examples
-Some structures have an abstraction of tools that i use everyday, like redis
+Some structures have an abstraction of tools that i use everyday, like redis.
-In `Dictionary/redisAbstraction.ts` we have an class that implement methods like the redis-cli, GET, SET and FLUSHALL
+In `Dictionary/redisAbstraction.ts` we have a class that implement methods useds in redis-cli, like: GET, SET and FLUSHALL

 # Estruturas
 Esse repositório visa unir e armazenar conhecimentos sobre estruturas de dados e seus usos em Js/Ts